tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

   - 8 Sunburst

-## Light-Craft
+## Lightcraft
 ---

 ### Obtaining and Improving:

-Light-Craft is a very personal endeavor.
+Lightcraft is a very personal endeavor.
 After an evaluation, prospective members are provided with instructions to imbue a weapon or piece of armor with radiant energy.
 The actual [crafting](https://www.dndbeyond.com/sources/dmg/between-adventures#CraftingaMagicItem) must be done by the individual, who must demonstrate the completed item to have their membership recognized.

 |   Level | Cost | Min.
 Level | Materials |
 |---------|------|------------|-----------|